Are you ready to make skin care products at home? Get the top tools every beginner needs to start making your own DIY skin care.

 I have this exact set of silicone spatulas.
-They’re all one continuous piece of silicone, so they’re super easy to keep clean.
-With other spatulas, I’ve had stuff get caught up in between the handle and the spatula end (icky) or had the handle completely fall off.
-These have lasted several years already, are still going strong, plus they’re super inexpensive.
+They’re one continuous piece of silicone, so they are easy to keep clean.
+With other spatulas, stuff got caught between the handle and the spatula end (yuck!), or the handle fell off completely.
+These full silicone spatulas are inexpensive and are still going strong after several years of use.

 4. Stainless Steel Measuring Cups and Spoons

-Stainless steel, again, is preferred because it is non-reactive and easy to clean.
-But, honestly, I’ve used my plastic measuring cups and spoons from my kitchen plenty of times and they work just fine for most ingredients.
-Just don’t use them for measuring fragrance oils or essential oils, because these will eat away the plastic.
+Stainless steel is preferred because it’s non-reactive and easy to clean.
+But, honestly, I’ve often used plastic measuring cups and spoons, and they work just fine for most ingredients.
+Just don’t use them for measuring fragrance oils or essential oils, because these will corrode the plastic.